icing/mod_h2/README.md

 ## `mod_proxy_http2`

-(Disclaimer: the HTTP/2 proxy module is experimental.
-It can not be considered production ready.)

 This module is part of the Apache httpd proxy architecture and functions similar to `mod_proxy_http` and friends.
 To configure it, you need to use ```h2:``` or ```h2c:``` in the proxy URL.
 Example:

 ```
 <Proxy "balancer://h2-local">
     BalancerMember "h2://test.example.org:SUBST_PORT_HTTPS_SUBST"